SteveHodge/assistantdm/readme.txt

 * Warforged feats, multidexterity, improved multiattack *
 * DTT: Points of interest should be excluded from the tree view.
 Probably want to refactor UI around element tree/list anyway
-* DTT: make walls a sub-element of map (as mask is)
-* 	supoprt linking wall layouts to map images - if Walls element has image as parent then concatenate location, rotation, and mirroring
 * DTT: split simple image (which supports animation) from map (which supports masks and walls)
 * DTT: split rendering into layers, have separate ui elements for selecting maps, tokens, and perhaps lightsources
 * 	layers for painting order
 * 	Look at the map element order - should moving a tree move all children? - probably enough to have set layers and the ability to move between them
+* DTT: tokens could show movement trail and measurement
 * Slots: xml output/parsing (done). apply effects (done). tooltips - descriptions (todo). fix up notifications - probably best to make each slot a property
 * Check how natural armor bonus is implemented.
 It's both a modifier type (that only applies to AC), and a statistic that can itself be enhanced - seems to be right?
 * Implement Spell Resistance
 * Weapon/armor proficiencies: ui done but no effects implemented
 * Weapon focus/spec: seems to be not working
 * Auto numbers for tokens not coming through on ui
 * Modifiers with a value of 0 should be suppressed in hints and website unless they are ability score mods or BAB mod.
 * Size - think this is done for monsters? needs to be added to character and/or character ui
 * Feat prereqs.